jbetz-jhu/BayesDLR/README.md

 - `optimx` - Optimization for fitting models
 - `tidyverse` - Data wrangling and plotting

-In R, you can do the following:
+If you do not use the RStudio `Packages` pane, you can install and update packages from the command line: the `update_packages` and `ask_to_update` parameters can be commented or uncommented depending on your preferences.

 ``` r
 required_packages <-